tapika/swupd/docs/testing.md

 Running debugger will halt you in place where that log line is logged out.

 Generally when dealing with paths - you can either remove absolute path and just replace back slashes with front slashes. (`.Replace('\\', '/')`)

+Using approach like this allow to debug alive functionality from point where execution is different.